 Scabies is not usually a serious condition, but it does need to be treated.
 Treatment involves using creams that contain insecticides that kill the scabies mite.
 You may also be offered treatment to relieve itching.

 To prevent reinfection, all those you live with and any close contacts, including recent sexual partners, should be treated at the same time as you, even if they don't have any symptoms.

 You will also need to wash all bed linen, nightwear and towels at a temperature above 50°C.

-Avoid prolonged skin to skin contact with an infected person, for example, holding hands, sharing a bed, or sexual contact.
+To prevent the spread of scabies, you should avoid prolonged skin-to-skin contact with an infected person, for example, holding hands, sharing a bed, or sexual contact